evnbr/bindery/README.md

 The resulting book is viewable in-browser, and can open the system ⌘P dialog to send to a printer or to PDF

+## Who is this for?

+The goal of bindery.js is to provide an approachable jumping-off point for HTML-to-Print exploration.
+Because of this, it works out of the box (without needing to run a dev server, set up a development environment, or use preprocessors).

+If you are interested in integrating it into a larger project, please feel free to reach out.

 ## Background

 bindery.js was originally written in Spring 2014 for [for/with/in](http://htmloutput.risd.gd/),